benmorehouse/backlog/README.md

  - Build an IO stream for handling TCP connections
  - Build a Slackbot that will update us on if a website is up and functioning?
  - 	Also give it the functionality that will tell you to commit once a day if you have not yet
+ - Build an image processor with python opencv that can detect certain things

  - current git location: /Users/benmorehouse/repositories/backlog